Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 <video width="900px" src="../res/ICG-Final-Presentation-Video-Group21.mp4" loop autoplay muted></video>

 # Abstract
 The purpose of this project was to improve a ray tracer done in class by adding more complex effects.
 The basic one used the Phong lighting model to render objects with limited properties such as shininess or reflectance.
 We opted for the path tracing algorithm which allowed us to obtain more interesting effects including global illumination, soft shadows with surface lights, refraction with caustics, glossiness and mirror.
-We also implemented spotlights to have richer scenes.

 # Goal
 ## Core (4.0):